WhymustIhaveaname/FiveStone-Gongzhu/README.md

 AI will not improve when SHIFT_MAX is set to 0.
 The importance of __FINAL_LEN__ and __FINAL_BIAS__ are to be studied.

-### Train It!
+## Training and Abelation Experiments

 The following figure is for the 17th try.
 Its main parameters are `{"ACTION_NUM": 100, "POSSACT_RAD": 1, "FINAL_LEN": 4, "FINAL_BIAS": 0.5, "UID_ROT": 4, "SHIFT_MAX":3}`.
+The blue dashed line is the steps taken to make five in a line without an opponent, corresponding to the left vertical axis.
+The solid line with round data points is the win rate in percent of the raw network against man-craft AI with search deep 1, corresponding to the right vertical axis.
-Its raw network win rate against man-craft AI stables at half-half after 200 epochs (each epoch contains 30 games).
+The win rate stables at half-half after 200 epochs (each epoch contains 30 games).
-The most impressive point is, the steps taken for five in a line without opponent drop to around 5 (of course, 5 is the minimal possible value) after only 5 epochs!
+The most impressive point is, the steps taken to make five in a line drop to around 5 (of course, 5 is the minimal possible value) after only 5 epochs!

 <div align=center>
    <img width="50%" src="https://github.com/WhymustIhaveaname/FiveStone-Gongzhu/blob/main/figures/try17.png?raw=true"/>
 </div>

-### Abelation Experiments

-### Statistics and Behaviour Analyse
+## Statistics and Behaviour Analyse

-### Todo List
+## Todo List

 - [ ] Ablation experiment of `FINAL_LEN` and `FINAL_BIAS`.
 - [ ] Ablation experiment of `SHIFT_MAX`.